Information for students and alumni during COVID-19

 - Prospects have a lot of guidance and tips in response to current circumstances.

-- Purdue University Global (Working From Home: 5 Environmental Factors Affecting Your Well-Being) - discusses creating a working environment that minimizes distractions and puts you in the mindset to concentrate.
+- Purdue University Global (Working From Home: 5 Environmental Factors Affecting Your Well-Being) - discuss creating a working environment that minimizes distractions and puts you in the mindset to concentrate.

 - TutorNinjas is currently recruiting for more online tutors.
 They provide a global knowledge-sharing environment covering over 300 subjects and are focused on connecting students with tutors 24/7.